 Undeterred by his experiences in New York, Haig opted for a harder but still electronic sound augmented by more guitars for his next album ‘The Warp Of Pure Fun’.
 It was headed by his greatest moment ‘The Only Truth’ which was co-produced by NEW ORDER’s Bernard Sumner.
 But when it came out as a single in 1984 and failed to be a hit, it led to Island severing their links with Haig and Crépuscule.
 The album was finally released independently in 1985 by Crépuscule.

-‘Rhythm Of Life’, while patchy in places and very much of its time, is an enjoyable listen that features some extremely high quality songs.
+While patchy in places and very much of its time, ‘Rhythm Of Life’is an enjoyable listen that features some extremely high quality songs.
 A recent review on Amazon sums things up best: “If you’re looking to find some synthpop you may have missed back in the day this is a good place to start…”

-‘Rhythm Of Life’ featuring the ‘New York Remix’ EP as a bonus is re-released as a remastered CD by Les Disques Du Crépuscule from 23rd June 2014
+‘Rhythm Of Life’ featuring the ‘New York Remix’ EP as a bonus is re-released as a remastered CD by Les Disques Du Crépuscule on 23rd June 2014

 Text by Chi Ming Lai